MarquisPierre/mmp200/basic-js-dropdown-menu.md

             }
           }
           // Closes down menus when a user interacts with other things on the page
-          // info, dir... are the id names of the dropdown ULs.
-Change them if yours are different and add more as needed. var boxArray = ['info','dir'];
+          // info, tickets... are the id names of the dropdown ULs.
+Change them if yours are different and add more as needed. var boxArray = ['info','tickets'];
           window.addEventListener('mouseup', function(event){
             for(var i=0; i < boxArray.length; i++){
               var box = document.getElementById(boxArray[i]);